LeaHartl/ProcessGlaciers_2023/readme.md

 # Unfinished WIP
 ## DEM processing:
 # Step 1, basic processing:
-in AlignDEMS.py
-(AlignDEMS.py: Steps to resample DEMs to 5m resolution & merge stubai and otztal (1969 & 1997).
-Generates and saves new resampled/merged .tif files. uncomment stuff as needed, this is not set up to run in one go and needs manual adjustment, i.e. uncommenting, if something needs to be regenerated)
+AlignDEMS.py: Steps to resample DEMs to 5m resolution & merge stubai and otztal (1969 & 1997).
+Generates and saves new resampled/merged .tif files. uncomment stuff as needed, this is not set up to run in one go and needs manual adjustment, i.e. uncommenting, if something needs to be regenerated.
 * all DEMs resampled to 5mx5m resolution
 * Stubai & Ötztal merged for 1969 and 1997
 * CRS code reset for 2006 (correct projection but no proper espg number)